 A September afternoon in the lap of Mt Nebo, Samford Valley

 In April 2021, a local group of twenty biodynamic gardening enthusiasts gathered to fill and then bury about forty cow horns to make Preparation 500 for their gardens.
 And on Saturday 18 September, they gathered again to dig them up!
-This is a short pictorial report on this biodynamic workshop, which took place on the rural property of Kate Sharp of qldanthropoSophia, Master gardener Rob Birse led the workshop.
+This is a short pictorial report on their biodynamic workshop, which took place on the rural property of Kate Sharp of qldanthropoSophia, Master gardener Rob Birse led the workshop.

 The afternoon began with a Welcome to Country from Kate, drawing special attention to the spirit life in this garden environment, which lies next to a small, rocky creek.
 Then followed an opening verse (see below) accompanied by everyone doing simple consonant eurythmy gestures.